Trojan Horses Aren’t Merely Greek Myths or Computer Viruses

 There was also a Trojan priest named Laocoön, who famously muttered the warning to beware of “Greeks bearing gifts.”
-Alas, Laocoön was not well liked by the god Poseidon, who took that particular moment to summon a couple of sea serpents to silence the priest by eating him.
+Alas, Laocoön was not well-liked by the god Poseidon, who took that particular moment to summon a couple of sea serpents to silence the priest by eating him.

-Which brings us back to our fabricating friend, Sinon, who uses the distraction of this snake fracas to convince the Trojans to accept the Greeks’ deceptive gift.
+This brings us back to our fabricating friend, Sinon, who uses the distraction of this snake fracas to convince the Trojans to accept the Greeks’ deceptive gift.

 The moral of this horsey story

-Here’s where it all comes together—where mythology ends, and your reality begins.
-Small and medium businesses can in some ways be like the doomed city of Troy.
+Here’s where it all comes together—where mythology ends and your reality begins.
+Small and medium businesses can, in some ways, be like the doomed city of Troy.
 They’re approached by a Sinon of the IT services management world and offered technological peace for a price that’s too good to be true.